OliverKlukas/oliverklukas.github.io/README.md

 # Tech stack
 1. React with TypeScript as the backbone
 2. Tailwind Css to make things look good
-3. GSAP & Locomotive Scroll for everything that moves
+3. GSAP for everything that moves
 4. Deployment via GitHub Pages